 An Office 365 Global Administrator has to grant LMS365 consent allowing the LMS365 App to access all defined resources on behalf of each user without LMS365 having to ask the user for consent.
-Additionally, it will unblock the scenarios where the user can not provide consent, such as for example access to the user's lists and libraries in SharePoint online.
+Additionally, it will unblock the scenarios where the user can not provide consent, such as for example access to the user's lists and libraries in SharePoint Online.
 Learn more about the access scopes supported by LMS365 on the dedicated Data Access page.

 Why do Users provide consent?

-Every time the App wants/needs access to specific data in Office 365 for the first time it needs to ask the user for the permission to access that data.
+Every time the App wants/needs access to specific data in Office 365 for the first time it needs to ask the user for permission to access that data.
 So for instance, if the App wants to read data from SharePoint it will have to ask the user if it is allowed to access the user's data in SharePoint.
-The user can agree to this by providing consent for accessing his or here data in SharePoint.
+The user can agree to this by providing consent for accessing his or her data in SharePoint.
 This consent experience is provided by the data source - in this case by Office 365.

 Why would administrators want to provide Admin Consent?

 By providing an Admin Consent to LMS365 the admin will remove the need for all users within that Office 365 tenant to have to accept consent each time, and as such will be more productive by saving each and every user having to individually consent for each resource separately.
 It will also reduce the questions users might ask in connection to dealing with the individual consent request they will face during their interaction with LMS365.